th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 This defense leverages influence functions to identify training samples that have a disproportionately large effect on the model's predictions.
 By removing the most harmful samples (i.e., those with negative influence), it mitigates the impact of data poisoning attacks.

-> **Note on adversarial accuracy:**
-> As a defense against data poisoning attacks, the adversarial test set is unaltered.
-Thus, adversarial accuracy is not applicable and set to `null` in the results.

 ----------